vitrvvivs/ansible-archlinux/README.md

 Ansible role for install Arch on a device
+Assumes the host is GNU/Linux, tested on Arch, Alpine, and Debian.
+Running it from a non-Arch based distro will compile dependencies.

 proposal:
 start livecd/pxe and setup ssh